JetBrains/kotlin-web-site/pages/docs/reference/inline-classes.md

 The design of inline classes is experimental, meaning that this feature is *moving fast* and no compatibility guarantees are given.
 When using inline classes in Kotlin 1.3+, a warning will be reported, indicating that this feature is experimental.

-To remove the warning you have to opt in to the usage of experimental features by passing the compiler argument `-Xinline-classes`.
+To remove the warning you have to opt in to the usage of this experimental feature by passing the compiler argument `-Xinline-classes`.

-### Enabling inline classes in Gradle:
+### Enabling inline classes in Gradle
 <div class="sample" markdown="1" theme="idea" mode='groovy'>

 ``` groovy